 I work for Dr. Greg Kruger and help organize the labs daily activities and projects.
 I assist with data entry, data collection, report writing and field trials.
 I also provide support to the technicians, students and international interns.
-I was born and raised in Nebraska, received my bachelor’s degree in Biology from the University of Nebraska-Kearney and have two delightful children that keep life interesting.
+I was born and raised in Nebraska, received my bachelor’s degree in Biology from the University of Nebraska-Kearney and have three delightful children that keep life interesting.
 My husband’s career brought us to North Platte and I am thankful everyday it did, so I can be a part of this remarkable research group.

 I am the greenhouse manager for the Pesticide Application Technology Laboratory.
 My main role is to conduct research on various weed and crop species grown in the greenhouse utilizing different application parameters and herbicides.
 I’m responsible for the daily upkeep of the three greenhouse facilities.
 I assist students with their research projects and also participate in wind tunnel studies.
 I grew up in North Platte and earned a BS of Biology from the University of Nebraska-Kearney in 2013, and a BS in Clinical Laboratory Science from the University of Nebraska Medical Center in 2015.
 I began working for Dr. Greg Kruger in 2011 as summer help, and continued this role until transitioning to greenhouse manager in 2016.